-Bad Boy Mower continues to be one of the leading manufacturers of lawnmowers because they offer a wide variety of product options at affordable prices.
+Bad Boy Mower continues to be one of the leading manufacturers of the best zero-turn mowers for 2 acres with a wide variety of product options at affordable prices.

 Plus, their customer service is excellent.
 If you are in the market for a new lawnmower, Bad Boy Mower is definitely worth considering despite their recent issues.